 Another combo to build some offensive momentum with a somewhat subpar hand - “Doing the Nasten”

-- If you're holding Darklord Nasten, either Darklord Contact / Banishment of the Darklords, and a backrow clearer such as Hey, Trunade!, pitch your 2 Darklord cards for Nasten - one of which should be Contact.
+- If you’re holding Darklord Nasten, Banishment of the Darklords/another Darklord name (not Desire or Morningstar), and a backrow clearer such as Cosmic Cyclone, pitch your 2 Darklord cards for Nasten.

 - Summon Desire with the monster revived by Contact - use the quick effect before you tribute if necessary.